Reviews

 1. David, are you trolling?
 The average temperature in this review is when the CPU is stressed, UNDER LOAD.

-I can use T14 just with an external keyboard and external monitor, or battery powered.
-Bought a docking station with a fan.
+I can use T14 just with an external keyboard and external monitor.
+I bought a docking station with a fan, but it’s impossible to write code on it while charging.

 Leave a Reply